Hey Kids (Start Here)

 “Don’t say ‘okay’,” Newt whispers, starting to bleed from his face.

-“Oh god,” Newt says, looking at him like he’s a dead person, which Hermann is really not into, because he has seen Newt and been Newt and kind of is currently Newt, a little bit, and he knows what that face means and he also knows that he does not deserve it.
-Hermann is abruptly not quite sure whether his colleague is going to cry or not.
-If it happens he’s not sure how that will go for either of them.
-Already, Hermann feels sort of mentally stressed, sort of cracking apart, already his face hurts, but maybe that’s because he’s bleeding from it?
+“Oh god.”
+Newt looks at him like he’s a dead person, which Hermann is really NOT into, because he’s seen Newt and been Newt and kind of is currently Newt, a little bit, and he knows what that face means and he also knows that he doesn’t deserve it.

 “I’m pretty sure you’re overreacting,” Hermann says to Newt’s unarticulated but obvious despair, in what he hopes is a comforting way.
 Honestly, the guy looks so acutely miserable, it’s kind of freaking him out.